rabbah/nimbella-cli/doc/README.md

 Those few commands are either inappropriate for the workbench or require filesystem access, which is unavailable in a browser.

 When running in the workbench, the `project deploy` command can only deploy from GitHub, not from the local file system.
-It also cannot deploy projects that require building (forking a process and using the local file system).
-A remote building option is planned for the future.
+If the project requires building as part of deployment, that build will be run remotely if possible (see [Remote Builds](#remote-builds)).
+If the project configuration requires a _local_ build, then the project cannot be deployed from the workbench.

 The prefix `nim` is optional in front of workbench commands.